effekt-lang/effekt-vscode/src/mcp/draft-creation.prompt.md

-# Draft Creation Prompt

 Create a draft structure for this Effekt file.
 Generate only function/method signatures with descriptive holes that explain what each function should do.

 ## Instructions:
 - Analyze the existing code to understand the intended program structure
 - If the context is unclear or the file is empty/minimal, ask the user what kind of program they want to create
 - Create function signatures for missing functionality
 - Use descriptive holes like "description of what this function should return" instead of empty holes
 - Focus on creating a logical program structure with clear interfaces